On the Trade-off between Redundancy and Local Coherence in Summarization: Unsupervised Control Scenario

-\paragraph{Pruning working memory.} Given a memory capacity of \texttt{WM}, the algorithm proceeds to select subtree $T'' \subset T'$ s.t.\ $|T''| \leq \texttt{WM}$ in the following manner, line 9.
-Starting from the root, $T'$ is traversed in topological order until reaching a leave, adding each visited node to $T''$.
-At this point, if $|T''| < \texttt{WM}$, nodes are added in breath-first traversing order until $|T''|=\texttt{WM}$ or until all nodes are traversed.
-Finally, nodes and subtrees not included in $T''$ are moved to the long-term memory pool $F$ and $T''$ is used as the new memory tree.
+\paragraph{Pruning Working Memory.} Next, subroutine \texttt{memorySelect} (Line 10) receives as input memory capacity parameter \texttt{WM} and memory tree $T$, and proceeds to select at most \texttt{WM} nodes from $T$ in the following manner.
+Starting from the root, $T$ is traversed in topological order until reaching a leaf node, selecting each node visited along the way.
+At this point, if the amount of select nodes is less than \texttt{WM}, nodes are selected in breadth-first traversing order (starting from the root) until capacity is reached or until all nodes are traversed.
+Finally, nodes not selected are pruned from $T$ and moved to $G$.